Healthy Living

 8. Reward Yourself

 Acknowledging your accomplishments is crucial for maintaining motivation.
 Establish a reward system for reaching milestones in your resolution journey.
 Treat yourself to something special such as a ready to drink cocktails if you are sticking to a diet, or indulge in a favourite activity such as ice skating if you have saved a chunk of money.
+This year, ditch the gym membership and embrace Dentistry Is Evolving by scheduling a consultation for that smile makeover you’ve always wanted.
 Rewards reinforce positive behaviour, making it more likely that you’ll stay committed to your resolutions.

 Author’s Bio: